outfox/fennecs/doc/docs/Streams/Stream.Job.md

 ---
 title: Job
 order: 2
+description: 'Stream.Job executes a ComponentAction across CPU cores in parallel chunks - the multithreaded counterpart to Stream.For in the fennecs ECS.'
 ---
 # JOB: Parallel Query Workloads
 ::: info ENTITY BY ENTITY, ONE BY ONE (IN PARALLEL!)